mskadush/sanitize-api/README.md

    ./gradlew app:bootRun --args='--spring.profiles.active=local'
    ```
 4. The `local` profile enables all Swagger documentation accessible.

-### Database Migrations
-All database migrations are handled by Flyway.
-Migration scripts are located in the `app/src/main/resources/db/migration` directory and are applied automatically when the application starts.

 ### Global Exception Handling
 Exception handling is managed at a global level: